Consumer Medicine Information

 are breast feeding or wish to breastfeed

 have or have ever had problems with your lungs or breathing difficulties

-have or have ever had heart disorders
+have or have ever had problems with your heart

 If you have not told your doctor or pharmacist about any of the above, tell them before

 Tell your doctor if you (or a family member) have ever abused or been dependent on

 Your doctor will advise you whether or not to use DUROGESIC or if you need to adjust

 DUROGESIC should not be used in children under 12 years of age or in adolescents under

 Taking other medicines

 Tell your doctor or pharmacist if you are taking any other medicines, including medicines

 you can buy without a prescription from a pharmacy, supermarket or health food shop.